mbhenaff/EEN/README.md

 python train_g_network.py -task breakout
 ```

-We will want to initialize the latent variable network with the weights of the deterministic one.
+You can change the task option to any of the other tasks.
 Once this is trained, you can train the latent variable network with the desired number of latent variables by running:

 ```